sjdv1982/seamless/sphinx/source/new-project.md

 *User experience* (UX) can be done initially using Jupyter (very quick to set up).
 See [this simple example](https://github.com/sjdv1982/seamless/blob/stable/tests/highlevel/traitlets.ipynb), to be opened with `seamless-jupyter`.

 More powerful is to use UX cells (HTML, JS, CSS).
 These cells are shared over HTTP (read-only), so that they can be accessed via the browser.
 Input cells (read-write) and output cells (read-only) are also shared over HTTP, so that the UX cells (loaded in the browser) can access and manipulate them.
-See [this example](https://github.com/sjdv1982/seamless/blob/stable/tests/highlevel/share-pdb.py), to be opened with `seamless-ipython`.
+See [this example](https://github.com/sjdv1982/seamless/blob/stable/tests/highlevel/share-pdb.py), to be opened with `seamless-ipython -i`.

 ## Validation phase

 As a rule, *validation* happens on the data.
 Transformation code is not the correct place to do validation.

 Validation in Seamless is defined in schema cells.
 Schema cells contain a superset of JSON Schema.
 You can write them directly, but it is easier to fill them up using the `Cell.example` attribute.
-See [this example](https://github.com/sjdv1982/seamless/blob/stable/tests/highlevel/highlink-cpp.py), to be opened with `seamless-ipython`.
+See [this example](https://github.com/sjdv1982/seamless/blob/stable/tests/highlevel/highlink-cpp.py), to be opened with `seamless-ipython -i`.

 Validation errors show up in the monitoring.
 At this point, the monitoring (which had previously its own UX cells) should be adapted so that error messages and progress are displayed in the main web UI.